 When Should You Clean Your Hot Tub?

 Hot tubs are great for relieving the bodies ache and pains while giving us a relaxing feeling.
-It’s in YOUR best interest to maintain its cleanliness now that you know how to clean an inflatable hot tub.
+Whether or not you have a hot tub cover, it’s in YOUR best interest to maintain its cleanliness now that you know how to clean a hot tub.

-Moreover, treating its water with chemicals also have schedules that are daily and weekly.
-Please refer to your user manual to get clear instructions.
+Moreover, treating its water with chemicals like chlorine or bromine also have schedules that are daily and weekly.
+Please refer to your manufacturer's instructions or call their local number especially if you may want to use harsh products such as chemicals.